All Products

 app: sample-app

-3. Check the status of Prometheus.
+3. Check the monitoring status.

 Step 2: Modify the configuration of alibaba-cloud-metrics-adapter